NiklasPeterson/github-flow/README.md

 - [Hotfix](https://github.com/NiklasPeterson/GitHubFlow#hotfix)

-## Usefull info
+## Useful info

 ### List of locked branches

 - main (permanent)
-- feature/x
+- release/x
 - sprint/x
-- release/x

-> These branches have lock protection, which means that changes/merges can only be committed with PR (Pull requests) and not made directly on the locked branch.
+> These branches have lock protection, which means that changes/merges can only be committed with PR (Pull requests) and not made directly on/to the locked branch.

 ### List of prefixes for branch names:
+- release/x = This is the branch that gets deployed to the different environments (`dev`/`staging`/`live`) depending on in which stage you are in.

-- sprint/x = larger branch, suited to only exist while the sprint is active. (merges with PR into `staging` & `main/master`when done)
+- sprint/x = larger branch, suited to only exist while the sprint is active. (merges with PR into `main` when done)
-- feature/x = smaller to medium branches for working in (merges with PR into sprint/x when done)
+- feature/x = smaller to medium branches for working in (merges with PR into a `sprint/x` or `release/x` branch when done)
-- update/x = this is for branches that only contains updates of dependencies
 - hotfix/x = urgent fix that needs to go live ASAP (See how to work with hotfixes under the Hotfix Section)

-> Branching is a core concept in Git, and the entire GitHub flow is based upon it.
+> Branching is a core concept in Git, and the entire GitHub Flow is based upon it.
 There's only one rule: anything in the `main` branch is always deployable.
 >
 > Because of this, it's extremely important that your new branch is created off of main when working on a feature or a fix.
 Your branch name should be descriptive (e.g. `feature/formblock`, `hotfix/form-validation`) so that others can see what is being worked on.